01Career Networking Letters

 Networking letters are used to request job search advice and assistance from your business or personal connections.
 These include introductions, referrals, meeting requests, and requests for career advice.
 These letters can be sent to people you know or to people to whom you were referred.
 They may be sent by mail, email, or via networking sites such as LinkedIn.

-Cover letters typically provides detailed information on why are you are qualified for the job you are applying for.
+Cover letters typically provide detailed information on why are you are qualified for the job you are applying for.
 Effective cover letters explain the reasons for your interest in the specific organization and identify your most relevant skills or experiences.
 Cover letters are sent or uploaded with a resume when applying for jobs.
-Use these examples of professional written cover letters to get ideas for your own job search correspondence.
+Use these examples of professionally written cover letters to get ideas for your job search correspondence.

 03Email Cover Letters

 An inquiry letter is sent to companies that may be hiring, but haven't advertised job openings.
 Inquiry letters should contain information on why the company interests you and why your skills and experience would be an asset to the company.
 Also, provide information on how you will follow-up and your contact information.